Mikveh

-Most forms of ritual impurity can be purified through immersion in any natural collection of water.
-However, some impurities, such as a zav, require "living water", such as springs or groundwater wells.
-Living water has the further advantage of being able to purify even while flowing, as opposed to rainwater which must be stationary to purify.
-The mikveh is designed to simplify this requirement, by providing a bathing facility that remains in contact with a natural source of water.

 In Orthodox Judaism, these regulations are steadfastly adhered to; consequently, the mikveh is central to an Orthodox Jewish community.
 Conservative Judaism also formally holds to the regulations.
-The existence of a mikveh is considered so important that a Jewish community is required to construct a mikveh even before building a synagogue, and must go to the extreme of selling Torah scrolls, or even a synagogue if necessary, to provide funding for its construction.
+The existence of a mikveh is considered so important that, according to halacha, a Jewish community is required to construct a kosher mikveh even before building a synagogue, and must go to the extreme of selling Torah scrolls, or even a synagogue if necessary, to provide funding for its construction.

+Outside of Judaism, mikveh has its counterpart in Christianity, called baptism, though Christian baptism is one of the main requirements for conversion to Christianity, while the Jewish mikveh focuses mainly on ritual purity.

 Etymology

 Formed from the Semitic root ק-ו-ה (q-w-h, "collect").
-In the Hebrew Bible, the word is employed in the sense of "collection", including in the phrase מקוה המים (miqwêh hammayim, "collection of water") in Gen. 1:10, Ex.
-7:19, and Lev.
-11:36.
-Ben Sira is the earliest author to use מקוה as a word for "pool" (Ecclus 43:20, 48:17) and the Mishnah is the earliest text to use it in the sense of "ritual bath".
+In the Hebrew Bible, the word is employed in the sense of "collection", including in the phrase מקוה המים (miqwêh hammayim, "collection of water") in Genesis 1:10; Exodus 7:19; and Leviticus 11:36.
+Ben Sira is the earliest author to use מקוה as a word for "pool" (Ecclus 43:20, 48:17), and the Mishnah is the earliest text to use it in the sense of "ritual bath".

 History

-Before the beginning of the first century BC, neither written sources nor archaeology gives any indication about the existence of specific installations used for ritual cleansing.
-Mikvoth appear at the beginning of the first century BC, and from then on, ancient mikvoth can be found throughout the land of Israel, as well as in historic communities of the Jewish diaspora.
+Before the beginning of the 1st century BCE, neither written sources nor archaeology gives any indication about the existence of specific installations used for ritual cleansing.
+Mikvot appear at the beginning of the 1st century BC, and from then on, ancient mikvot can be found throughout the Land of Israel, as well as in historic communities of the Jewish diaspora.
+Hundreds of mikvot from the Second Temple period have been discovered so far across the Land of Israel, in locations including Jerusalem, Hebron, Masada, and Hannaton.

-In October 2020, a 2,000-year-old mikveh was found near Hannaton in northern Israel.
+The absence of dedicated mikvot prior to the 1st century BCE is surprising, given that laws of purification were in fact observed by many Jews in earlier periods, as indicated by Biblical narratives and the Elephantine papyri.
+One suggestion is that Jews used natural water sources such as springs for immersion, rather than building dedicated mikvot.
+Alternatively, according to many Halakhic authorities the prohibition on using pumped water for a mikveh is rabbinic, not biblical.
+Prior to the creation of such a rabbinic decree around 100 BCE, Jews may have immersed in above-ground basins that were built as part of buildings, or affixed to the roofs of buildings, and filled manually.
+Such structures, dating to the First Temple period, have been discovered in ancient Ashdod and possibly in Dan.
+The reason for such a rabbinic decree may have been to distance the practice of ritual immersion from the culture of bathhouses, which spread through the region during the Hellenistic period.

 Requirements

-The traditional rules regarding the construction of a mikveh are based on those specified in classical rabbinical literature.
-According to these rules, a mikveh must be connected to a natural spring or well of naturally occurring water, and thus can be supplied by rivers and lakes which have natural springs as their source.
-A cistern filled by the rainwater is also permitted to act as a mikveh's water supply so long as the water is never collected in a vessel.
-Similarly snow, ice and hail are allowed to act as the supply of water to a mikveh no matter how they were transferred to the mikveh.
-A river that dries up upon occasion cannot be used because it is presumed to be rainwater and not spring water, which cannot purify while in a flowing state.
-Oceans and seas for the most part have the status of natural springs.